How to fetch data from Firebase to Nodemcu

 Code explanation

-Firstly, included the WIFI library and firebase library.
+Firstly, include the WIFI library and Firebase library.
 Download these libraries using the links below.

 #include <ESP8266WiFi.h>